datalad/datalad-publicneuro/README.md

 After successful authentication, the file will be downloaded and added to the annex.
 Valid credentials will be stored in DataLad's credential store and automatically used for subsequent `addurl`-commands.

+## Credentials on Windows

+The DataLad credential system prompts for credentials that are not yet known.
+On Windows the special remote might freeze, when prompting for credentials.
+There are two ways to avoid this:

+1. Use `datalad credentials set` to set the credentials for the authentication realm before adding or "getting" publicneuro URLs.
+   The authentication realm for the PublicnEUro dataset `<dataset-id>` is `https://datacatalog.publicneuro.eu/<dataset-id>`.
+   For example, the authentication realm for the dataset `PN000001` is `https://datacatalog.publicneuro.eu/PN000001`.

+2. Use the environment variables `PUBLICNEURO_USER_<dataset-id>` and `PUBLICNEURO_PASSWORD_<dataset-id>` to set the credentials.
+   For example, for the dataset `PN000001`, you can set the environment variables `PUBLICNEURO_USER_PN000001` and `PUBLICNEURO_PASSWORD_PN000001`.
+   If both environment variables are set, the special remote will use them instead of DataLad's credential system and will not prompt for credentials.

 # Contributing

-PRs are welcome!
+PRs and issues are very welcome!
 Please open an issue or a pull request if you find a bug or have a feature request.